 Participants can work as individuals or in creative collaboration with others, occasionally as a whole group.

 · Struggling with your plot or script?
-Bring it, let it run in a different genre, see what happens… Creative process in any art or craft faces similar barriers and leaps.
-Shared experience helps uncover new lines of thought, or understand why something isn’t working quite right yet.
+Bring it, let it run in a different genre, see what happens… Shared experience helps uncover new lines of thought, or understand why something isn’t working quite right yet.

 · Free yourself from the pressure of being ‘good’ at what you do and allow yourself to experiment.
-Empathy and giggles guaranteed!
+Go wrong and have a giggle!

 · Final Session is your opportunity to tell, read or perform the piece you’ve devised or revised over the weekend, incorporating your creative experiments as far as possible.
-It’s not compulsory to do this but warmly encouraged.
+Not compulsory but warmly encouraged!

 In Your Own Words For confident storytellers